The Coaching Process

 How to meet with a writing coach:

 The most reliable way to meet with a coach is to make an appointment in WCOnline.
-To schedule a 30-60 minute session, click on: Sign Up with a Writing Coach.
-Alternatively, you can drop-in or call the GWC office at 831-656-3682.
-For drop-ins, bring your paper.
+To schedule a 30–60 minute session, click on: Sign Up with a Writing Coach.
+Alternatively, you can drop-in M–F, 1000–1400, or call the GWC office at 831-656-3682.

 WCOnline requires a simple one-time registration.
 After you have registered, select the Coaching Sign Up calendar from the pull-down menu.
-Follow the instructions to make an appointment, and note if you would like to focus on organization, grammar, citations, or other issues.
+Click on a white square to make an appointment with the time and coach of your choice; feel free to indicate what you would like to work on during your appointment.
 If possible, please email your written work and assignment instructions to your coach 24 hours in advance to allow time for review.
-(For a thesis chapter, please include your abstract.)

 Writing coaches are available to provide assistance on classified papers.
 Meetings are held in either the Dudley Knox Library's Restricted Materials area or in the secure facilities in Glasgow.
 Email the Graduate Writing Center for guidance on making an appointment.